Jacob, 3 months: Sporadic napping and fighting bedtime

-By the late afternoon, Jacob was noticeably very tired and would have a nap at around 5PM for 45 minutes to an hour, waking cranky.
-Laura was endeavouring to get him in bed by around 7PM, however he would "amp up" at this time and absolutely resist settling.
-It was taking Laura between 1-2 hours to get Jacob to sleep each night.
+By the late afternoon, Jacob was noticeably very tired and would end up having a longer nap at around 5PM for 45 minutes to an hour.
+But even then, he would still wake up cranky!
+Laura endeavoured to get him in bed by around 7PM, but every night he would "amp up" at this time and absolutely resist settling.
+As a result, it was taking Laura between 1-2 hours to get Jacob to sleep each night!

-We could see straight away that Jacob needed some more structure to his napping, which would then lead to a settled afternoon/evening and a pleasant bedtime.
-Because of his catnapping tendency, Jacob had been getting very overtired during the day and this meant he definitely needed a later afternoon sleep.
-The problem though, was that this sleep was then too late in the day and for too long to allow him to be tired enough to settle well at bedtime and sleep deeply overnight.
-Following our Program, Laura could adapt Jacob's nap times and lengths to be appropriate for his age and not having too much sleep in the late afternoon made so much difference to his bedtime settling.
-Adding in a nice relaxing bedtime routine helped Jacob understand what was coming next and meant he was in the "zone" for sleep.
+Jacob needed some more structure to his napping, which would then lead to a more settled afternoon and a pleasant bedtime.
+Because of his catnapping tendency, Jacob had been getting very overtired during the day and this meant he definitely still needed that late afternoon sleep.
+The problem though, was that this sleep was too late in the day and for too long, so he wasn't tired enough to settle well at bedtime and sleep deeply overnight.

 Following the schedule in our Program, Laura made some tweaks to Jacob's nap times and lengths, so that they were more appropriate for his age.
 Reducing his sleep in the late afternoon, and adding in a nice, relaxing bedtime routine, helped to get Jacob in the "zone" for sleep, which immediately improved his bedtime settling.